cropsinsilico/ePhotosynthesis_C/README.md

 This will build the documentation and put the resulting files in the doc directory.

 ### Tests
 The tests are not automatically built.
-To build and run the tests, can be run the following from the build directory (requires GoogleTest)
+To build and run the tests, can be run the following from the build directory (requires GoogleTest).
+If ``-DBUILD_PYTHON:BOOL=ON`` is passed to the configuration step, the Python tests will also be run.
 ```
 cmake .. -DBUILD_TESTS:BOOL=ON
 cmake --build .